TWRA Frequently Asked Questions

 For Deer, Bear, and Elk hunting, center-fire handguns are legal in all counties except where regulated by legislative acts.
 Full metal jacketed ammunition is prohibited.

-Handguns using rim-fire ammunition and air rifles are legal for hunting small game except migratory birds.
+Handguns using rim-fire ammunition and air rifles are legal for hunting small game except for migratory birds.

 Can I take a child, who is under 10 years of age, hunting?